-- 10. The OfS data strategy 2018-2021 sets out how we will use data to support our regulatory responsibilities, and describes our high-level approach to collecting and managing data.
-As an evidence based regulator we use data and information to inform out effective, efficient and intelligent regulation in the student interest.
+- 10. As an evidence-based regulator, we use data and information to inform out effective, efficient and intelligent regulation in the student interest.
 It is important, therefore, that the data we use is fit for purpose. - 11.
-As a producer of official statistics it is important that the data and the statistics that we produce command public confidence by being robust, of high-quality and sound methodology.
+As a producer of official statistics, it is important that the data and the statistics that we produce command public confidence by being robust, of high-quality and sound methodology.
 Occasionally we may need to make revisions to some of our data and statistics to ensure that they remain accurate and reliable.